darkrelics/eidolon-engine/documentation/incremental-design.md

 1. **Time-based Query**: The function queries the ActiveSegments table using the EndTimeIndex GSI, searching for all segments where the EndTime is less than or equal to the current timestamp.
 This efficient query leverages the index to avoid scanning the entire table.

-2. **Batch Processing**: For each segment found ready for completion, the system invokes the segment completion processor with the necessary identifiers: SegmentID, CharacterID, StoryID, and SegmentDefinitionID.
-This allows parallel processing of multiple completed segments.
+2. **Outcome Application**: For each segment found ready for completion, the system:
+   - Verifies the ProcessingStatus is "completed" (skips if still pending/processing)
+   - Applies the pre-calculated CharacterUpdates to the character record
+   - Writes the segment outcome to the SegmentHistory table
+   - Updates the StoryHistory if the story is complete

-3. **Automatic Cleanup**: After processing, segments are deleted from the ActiveSegments table, keeping the table size manageable and query performance optimal.
+3. **Automatic Cleanup**: After applying outcomes, segments are deleted from the ActiveSegments table, keeping the table size manageable and query performance optimal.

 #### Dynamic Polling Control